-Cosmology and particle physics Lecture notes
+Cosmology and particle physics

+Lecture notes

 Timm Wrase

 Lecture 1 The expanding universe

 In this lecture we will learn about the discovery of the expansion of our universe, as well as the fact that the universe is homogeneous and isotropic on scales larger than a few Mpc (megaparsec).
 This allows us to derive a set of simple equations, the so called Friedmann equations, from general relativity.
 These equations play a central role in describing the evolution of our universe.

 1 The 'Hubble' expansion

 When Einstein first wrote down his theory of general relativity in 1915 he was convinced (like most other people) that our universe is static, i.e. the universe as a whole doesn't change in time.
-However, in 1929 Hubble was able to determine the distances and relative velocities of other galaxies by observing Cepheid variables which lead him to a very different universe.
+However, in 1929 Hubble was able to determine the distances and relative velocities of other galaxies by observing Cepheid variables which led him to a very different universe.
 In order to understand this, it is useful to first review distance measurements in astrophysics.

 1.1 Astronomical unit and parsec

-There are a variety of different units used in cosmology and astrophysics and you will familiarize yourself with them on the first homework.
+There are a variety of different units used in cosmology and astrophysics.
 One standard unit in astrophysics is the average distance between the earth and the sun which by definition is one astronomical unit $1au \approx 150 \times 10^6 km = 1.5 \times 10^{11} m$ .
 In cosmology we are interested in larger scales and will mostly use the parsec (pc).
 The definition of the parsec involves the apparent parallax motion of near stars that is due to the earth's motion around the sun, see figure 1.

 From simple trigonometry we find

-$$1pc = \frac{1au}{\tan(p)} \approx \frac{1au}{p} = \frac{1au}{1''} = \frac{1au}{\frac{1}{60} \frac{1}{60} \frac{\pi}{180}} \approx 2 \times 10^5 au,$$
+$$1pc = \frac{1au}{\tan(1'')} \approx \frac{1au}{1''} = \frac{1au}{\frac{1}{60}\frac{1}{60}\frac{\pi}{180}} \approx 2 \times 10^5 au, \qquad (1)$$

-(1)

-where we used that $\tan(p) \approx p$ for $p \ll 1$ .
+where we used that $\tan(1'') \approx 1''$ .
 We can check that one parsec is roughly the distance light travels in three years $1pc \approx 3.3 \, ly$ .

 By measuring the parallax angle, astronomer can determine the distance of objects that are not too far away.
-This leads to interesting discoveries that can then be used to determine distance of much further objects.
+This leads to interesting discoveries that can then be used to determine the distances of much further objects.
 In particular by studying nearby so called Cepheid variables, astronomers found that these stars pulsate radiately with a well defined relation between their pulsation period and luminosity L. By knowing this relation and the pulsation period we can therefore obtain the stars luminosity L (the total 'light' emitted by the star).